Interstate 690: History

 The portion of the modern I-690 corridor west of Downtown Syracuse was originally served by NY 48, a route assigned as part of the 1930 renumbering of state highways in New York.
 NY 48 followed the length of State Fair Boulevard from Van Buren to Downtown Syracuse, where it followed several local streets to reach NY 5.
 In the early 1960s, work began on a new freeway extending from the New York State Thruway to Syracuse by way of the western shoreline of Onondaga Lake.
 The new road, designated as I-690, was completed from the thruway to NY 298 by 1962.
 I-690 supplanted State Fair Boulevard as the primary highway through the area, and, from NY 297 southeast, State Fair Boulevard was upgraded on the spot.
 As a result, NY 48 was truncated to its current southern terminus in Van Buren.

 The section of I-690 near the New York State Fairgrounds was originally a surface highway.
 When I-690 was extended eastward through downtown to Midler Avenue (now NY 598) in the mid-1960s, I-690 was moved onto its current, limited-access routing.
 State Fair Boulevard runs on the former I-690 eastbound right-of-way, while a service road occupies the westbound right of way.
 State Fair Boulevard continues east along this right-of-way onto a ramp to I-690.
-The section of I-690 between Midler Avenue and I-481 was completed in the early 1970s.
+The section of I-690 between Midler Avenue and I-81 (former I-481) was completed in the early 1970s.
 I-690 gained when its western terminus was relocated in 1987.
 The interchange with the thruway was relocated and completely rebuilt, forcing a complete renumbering of all the exits on the highway.